NVIDIA/aistore/bench/http2/README.md

 ### Setup
 1. Install [nghttp2](http://www.nghttp2.org).
 If you have apt-get installed, `./setup_nghttp.sh` will do all the required setup.
-2. Start DFC with any number of proxies and one target.
+2. Start AIStore with any number of proxies and one target.
 Since nghttp2 does not follow redirects, the benchmarking scripts must point directly at a target.

 ### Usage